Bhai Almast

-Bhai Almast (26 August 1553 – 1643) was a Sikh preacher, leader of a branch of the Udasi Sampradaya, and the elder brother of Bhai Balu Hasna, another prominent preacher of the Udasi sect.
+Bhai Almast (26 August 1553 – 1643), also known as Alimata, Godaria, or Kambaliya, was a Sikh preacher, leader of a branch of the Udasi Sampradaya, and the elder brother of Bhai Balu Hasna, another prominent preacher of the Udasi sect.
+He was one of the four Adi-Udasis.
+His missionary centre was active in eastern India, such as a Puri, and in the Nanakmatta region of what is now Uttarakhand.
+He was also evangelizing later in his life in Sindh.
+He was active in the 17th century.

 Early life

-Almast was born on August 26, 1553, in a Gaur Brahmin family of Srinagar (Kashmir) to Bhai Hardatt and Mai Prabha.
-His birth name was Alu, but due to his inclination towards mysticism and disinterest in worldly affairs, he became known as Almast, which means "in a state of ecstasy."
-He was also referred to as Kambalia or Godaria because of his simple clothing made from a kambal or godari.
+Almast was born on 26 August 1553 in a Gaur Brahmin family of Srinagar (Kashmir) to Bhai Hardatt and Mai Prabha.
+He had a younger brother named Balu.
+His birth name was Alu, but due to his inclination towards mysticism and disinterest in the secular world, he became known as Almast, which means "in a state of ecstasy."
+He was also referred to as Kambalia or Godaria because of his basic attire consisting of a kambal (blanket) or godari (quilt).

-At a young age, Alu left home to seek spiritual knowledge and eventually ended up in Dera Baba Nanak in 1574, where he became a follower of Baba Shri Chand, the founder of the Udasi sect and the son of Guru Nanak.
-Almast served at the mausoleum of Guru Nanak and tended to goats for a living.
-Baba Gurditta, the eldest son of Guru Hargobind, later appointed Bhai Almast to spread the message of Guru Nanak in the eastern provinces.
+In his youth, Alu departed from his home to pursue spirituality.
+In 1574, he arrived at Dera Baba Nanak, where he became a disciple of Sri Chand, the founder of the Udasi sect and the son of Guru Nanak.
+Almast served at the mausoleum of Guru Nanak (known as a dehurā) and looked after goats.
+He became known by the Almast moniker while living at Dera Baba Nanak.
+Baba Gurditta, the eldest son of Guru Hargobind, later appointed Bhai Almast to spread the message of Guru Nanak in the eastern regions of the Indian subcontinent.

-Later life
+Career

-In 1615, Bhai Almast established a shrine, known as Mangu Math, in Puri (Orissa), to commemorate Guru Nanak's visit to the Jagannath temple.
-He then moved to Nanak Mata in Gorakh Mata, where Guru Nanak had a discourse with Nath yogis under a pipal tree, and a shrine dedicated to Guru Nanak had been established.
-However, this site had been taken over by the yogis, who destroyed the Sikh shrine and burnt down the pipal tree.
-Bhai Almast sought help from Guru Hargobind, who restored the Sikh shrine and rejuvenated the pipal tree through miraculous means.
+In 1615, Bhai Almast established a shrine, known as Mangu Math in Puri (Odisha) to mark Guru Nanak's visit to the Jagannath temple.
+In 1633, he shifted to Nanakmatta, where Guru Nanak had a discourse with Nath yogis, discovering the former Sikh site had been confiscated by the yogis, who destroyed the Sikh shrine and burnt down the pipal tree that Nanak is said to have held his discussions with the yogis under.
+Bhai Almast asked help from Guru Hargobind, who restored the original Sikh shrine and is believed to have rejuvenated the pipal tree through miraculous means in June 1634.